JEAN-LOUIS FLORENTZ INTERNATIONAL ORGAN GREAT PRICE

 2- The Competition

-At the end of June 2023, eight semi-finalists will be selected by the Festival Committee supervised by Jury members.
+Early February 2025, eight semi-finalists will be selected by the Festival Committee supervised by Jury members.

-By mid-July 2023, all candidates will receive the results.
+Mid February 2025, all candidates will receive the results.

 Each of the selected and present candidates for the semi-final will receive a 500-€ lump sum in compensation of its traveling costs and accommodation.

-Successful candidates must inform the CSPO of their individual programme (10 minutes for the Semi-Final and 20 minutes for the Final) before the end of July.
+Successful candidates must inform the CSPO of their individual programme (10 minutes for the Semi-Final and 20 minutes for the Final) before the end of February 2025.

 The candidates have half a day of rehearsal, without any assistant, on the Koenig organ of the Chapelle du Bon-Pasteur in Angers and a day of rehearsal on the organ of the Cathedral of Angers.